 James Moffat is an Australian racing driver who competed seven full seasons in the V8 Supercars Championship with three different teams.
-James debuted in the V8SC in 2010, recording more than 200 starts.
-He won only one race, in August 2013 at Winton Motor Raceway, driving a Nissan Altima.
-A year later, in 2014, he achieved his best result at Bathurst 1000, finishing in the second place while sharing the #360 Nissan with Taz Douglas.
+James debuted in the V8SC in 2010, recording more than 200 starts and winning two races.
+In the Australian greatest race, the Bathurst 1000, his best result was the second place in 2014, together in the #360 Nissan Altima with Taz Douglas.

 James Moffat is a son of touring car legend Allan Moffat, the four-time Australian touring car champion and four-time Bathurst 1000 winner.

 As the son of the racing legend, James grew up around racing and immediately developed a similar passion for motorsport.
 He started a career in kart racing in 1998.
 He competed successfully in karts until the end of 2002.
 Then he made a move into bigger cars, entering some races of the Victorian Formula Ford Championship and Queensland Sports Sedan Championship.

 In 2004, he expanded his racing activities in the Victorian Formula Ford but also participated on the national level, entering the Kumho Tyres Lotus Trophy, the one-make series for Lotus Elise production cars.
 He finished in the second place, narrowly losing a title to Damien French.

 In 2005, James entered his first V8 competition.
 It was the Australian V8 Ute Racing Series, in which he was driving a Ford Falcon XR8 Ute for Alan Grice Racing.
 With three podiums, he finished seventh in the points.